KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
 4. Typo: Found `Magic Mirror` in file `MMM-SE-Reputation.js`: Replace it with `MagicMirror²`.
 5. Recommendation: Found `XMLHttpRequest` in file `MMM-SE-Reputation.js`: Replace it with built-in fetch.
+6. Recommendation: Found `new Date()` in file `MMM-SE-Reputation.js`: Replace "new Date()" by "Date.now()": [#3252](https://github.com/MichMich/MagicMirror/issues/3252).
-6. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+7. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-7. Recommendation: Replace eslintrc by new flat config.
+8. Recommendation: Replace eslintrc by new flat config.
-8. The branch name is 'master'.
+9. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-SearchLight by mykle1](https://github.com/mykle1/MMM-SearchLight)